linuxforphp/linuxforphp-docs/docs/cookbook.rst

     $ lfphp-get blackfire

-Once done, you will be able to profile your PHP applications by using the *Blackfire* command line tool we installed previously or by installing and using the *Blackfire* browser plugin in your favorite browser.
+Once done, you will be able to profile your PHP applications by using the *Blackfire* command line tool directly, or by installing and using the *Blackfire* browser plugin in your favorite browser.

 .. index:: Node.js installation